abhinavpareek655/gate_style_calculator/README.md

 3. Add tests or manual verification instructions if you change parser behavior
 4. Open a pull request describing your changes and testing steps

----

-## License

-This project is intended to be MIT-licensed.
-Add a `LICENSE` file if you want to publish under MIT or another license.

----

-If you want, I can add a placeholder `build/icon.ico` to the repository so `npm run dist` won't fail due to icon conversion — say "add ico" and I'll add it and update `package.json`.